Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 A dislocated lens usually is not treated.
 The eye should be monitored by a physician periodically to make sure the condition remains stable.

-If dislocation is accompanied by other eye problems or injuries, such as cataract or retinal detachment, it may be necessary to have surgery to remove the lens and replace it with a plastic lens.
+If dislocation is accompanied by other eye problems or injuries, eye surgery may be necessary.
+For example, a retinal tear may require repair or the dislocated lens may need to be removed and replaced with a plastic lens.

 Blurry vision caused by dislocated lenses often can be corrected with glasses.